paulflakstad/opencms-module-customwidgets/README.md

 Similar to conditional selectors, you may also define an optional parameter string, which will be passed to the function.

-Example: %(function:myFunction[lang=__PROP[locale]&foo=bar])
+Example: `%(function:myFunction[lang=__PROP[locale]&foo=bar])`

 #### Totally confused?

-The widget includes an example function that does some console logging before returning an arbitrary string.
+Included with the widget should be an example function that does some console logging before returning an arbitrary string.
 See bottom of `string-suggest-widget-helpers.js` and read the comments.

 ## Relative paths